-All generator set configuration options are set at the factory except for site related options, (e.g., Start/Stop Delays, Cycle Crank, Customer Fault names, etc.).
+All generator set configuration options are set at the factory except for site related options, (e.g., Start/ Stop Delays, Cycle Crank, Customer Fault names, etc.) and the optional Power Transfer Control (PTC) feature.

 Adjustments of these options are divided into two categories within the menu driven system.
 These two categories are Setup and Adjust.